 - A family history of the condition.

-The risk of developing CTS can be increased by activities or occupations that involve prolonged and highly repetitious flexion (bending) or extension (straightening) of the wrist, especially when a forceful grip is required.
-Hand-transmitted vibration is also thought to increase risk.
-However there is no conclusive evidence to link keyboard and computer work with the development of CTS.
-In the majority of cases the cause will be unknown (idiopathic).
+The risk of developing carpal tunnel syndrome can be increased by activities or occupations that involve prolonged and highly repetitious movements of the wrist, especially when a forceful grip is required.
+Currently, there is no conclusive evidence to link keyboard and computer work with the development of carpal tunnel syndrome.

 Ultrasound or MRI scans may be recommended in some cases to confirm compression of the median nerve.
-Blood tests may also be performed to rule out other possible causes for the symptoms.
+MRI scans, x-rays and blood tests may be performed to rule out other possible causes for the symptoms, such as arthritis or a fracture.

 Treatment will depend on the nature and severity of the symptoms.
 Initial treatment will aim to reduce and manage symptoms without surgery.